8 Experiences You Shouldn't Miss in South Africa

 Cycling tourists on Garden Route

-Game drives in Kruger
+Game Drives in Kruger

 Covering an area of about 20,000 square kilometers, Kruger National Park is the largest wildlife park in South Africa, also one of the world's best-preserved and most diverse wildlife reserves.

 The best time to visit the Kruger is the dry season from June to September, and the best way is to take a park's sightseeing convertible with an experienced driver who can help to find animals and enter areas outside the road as needed.
-You can enjoy game drives to see Big Five (rhinos, elephants, lions, Cape buffaloes, and leopards) at sunrise and sunset, which are the times when animals are active.
+You can enjoy game drives to see the Big Five (rhinos, elephants, lions, Cape buffaloes, and leopards) at sunrise and sunset, which are the times when animals are active.

-A rhino in Kruger National Park
+A Rhino in Kruger National Park

-Capture pictures of African penguins
+Capture Pictures of African Penguins

-Can you image that you can watch the penguins in South Africa?
-Yes, don't have to go to the South Pole to see those little guys, and you can capture this perfect penguin photograph in the African penguin colony - Boulders Beach, located in the Cape Peninsula, near Simon's Town.
+Can you imagine that you can watch the penguins in South Africa?
+Yes, don't have to go to the South Pole to see those little guys, and you can capture this perfect penguin photograph in the African penguin colony - Boulders Beach, located on the Cape Peninsula, near Simon's Town.
 From just two breeding pairs in 1982, the penguin population has grown to about 3,000 birds in recent years.
-At 68-70cm high and 2-5kg weight, these African penguins are much smaller than those in the South Pole.
-A small pink gland above each eye helps them cope with high temperatures in South Africa.
-They always make donkey-like braying sounds, stay in groups among the boulders or lie on the beach.

-Watch whales in Hermanus
+Watch Whales in Hermanus

 There's a place where you can see whales up close without going out on a boat.
-That's Hermanus, the best land-based whale watching spot in the world.
+That's Hermanus, the best land-based whale-watching spot in the world.
 Every year, different kinds of whales come to South Africa to mate and breed, and the southern right whale is the most special one.
-They are tame creatures and like to cruise along the coastline, sometimes even just a few meters from the land.
+The southern right whales are like natural performers and sometimes make some interesting moves: jumping several times in a row to make a loud sound like a cannon, or immersing their heads into the water with the tail fins exposed to the water surface, which is called "Fluke Up Dive".

-The best time for whale watching is from August to November, and a whale watching festival is held for three days in late September or early October each year.
+The best time for whale watching is from August to November, and a whale-watching festival is held for three days in late September or early October each year.
 You can fully appreciate the unique natural beauty, watch different kinds of whales, indulge in music and local cuisine, and participate in many other activities during the festival.

-Visit ostrich farms in Oudtshoorn
+Visit Ostrich Farms in Oudtshoorn

-Oudtshoorn is the ostrich capital of the world because of its reputation for ostrich farming.
-Coupled with patches of purple lavender dancing in the breeze, distributing an alluring aroma, the ostrich farm has become one of South Africa's most popular tourist attractions.
 Ostrich is a very intelligent big bird.
 As long as you stand on the edge of the fence for photos, it will move close to you, craning neck and then peck at your palm to seek food.
 The toes of African ostriches are particularly muscular.
 As a result, the running ability of African ostriches is very amazing, and one powerful kick is enough to kill a lion.
 You will know more about it after visiting the exhibition room and breeding camp on the farm.

 Have all these charming things sparked your wanderlust?
-Just put them on your "to do list" and tailor your trip with Odynovo to make them come true.
+Just put them on your "to-do list" and tailor your trip with Odynovo to make them come true.
 South Africa is the perfect combination of modern civilization and primitive nature, a place waiting for you to discover.
 Pack your bags and come with us!

 What Our Clients Say

-Subscribe to our newsletter for a chance to win a free 7-day Peru tour!
+Subscribe to our newsletter for a chance to win a free 7-day tour to Vietnam!
 And more insider travel news, exclusive offers, and inspiration will be sent straight to your inbox.
+Check our previous newsletters and get some sparks.